 In Phase I, IMC was coordinated by Steering Committee composed of a cross-sector collaborative of individuals and institutions.
 Under the Steering Committee there were five different Operations Teams.

 In Phase II, IMC was coordinated by the Phase II Task Force, again composed of a cross-sector collaborative of individuals and institutions, with three operations teams.

-Now, in Phase III, our cross-sector collaborative is analyzing the data that we have collected and preparing for action.
-These activities are being coordinated by the Phase III Task Force, with the support of three operations teams: Data Team, Communications Team, and Sustainability Team.
+In Phase III, our cross-sector collaborative analyzed the data that we collected and began preparing for action.
+These activities were coordinated by the Phase III Task Force, with the support of three operations teams: Data Team, Communications Team, and Sustainability Team.

 What Are the Goals of IMC?

 The goals of IMC are to:

 - Assess: To assess and measure important community needs

 - Collaborate: To identify other community assessments and use existing data to ensure efficiencies and to streamline IMC